ypark9/yopa.page/content/blog/2023-05-20-the-Decorator-Pattern.md

 ---
 title: The Decorator Pattern
 date: 2023-05-20T01:25:00-04:00
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
 description: "The Decorator Pattern - a structural design pattern"
 categories:
   - Design Pattern
 tags:
+  - Design Patterns
+  - Software Design
-  - The Decorator Pattern
+  - Architecture
 ---

-# Unveiling the Decorator Pattern: A Deep Dive with TypeScript
+# The Decorator Pattern with TypeScript

 `The Decorator Pattern` is one of the most powerful **structural design pattern**s in the software development arsenal, granting flexibility and dynamism in extending object behavior.

 ## What is the Decorator Pattern?

 The Decorator Pattern is a design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
 __Decorators provide a flexible alternative to subclassing for extending functionality.__

 ## When Should You Use the Decorator Pattern?

 The Decorator Pattern provides an alternative to subclassing, which involves creating a new class for every new behavior.

 ### Use the Decorator Pattern when: